josiah34/terraform-course/remote-state.md

 ![s3-bucket](https://github.com/josiah34/terraform-course/assets/25124463/ff8045eb-f382-48c4-aacc-c1850ad70e2e)

-2. Create a backend tf terraform block in your terraform project folder
+2. Create a backend tf terraform block in your terraform project folder.
+This is the default block provided from the official documentation.
+Change the values to match your configuration.

 ```
 terraform {